delxa/aw-broccoli-co/README.md

 Components could have been categorised more specifically and the Redux parts could have been expressed as ducks.
 I chose not to tackle these at this stage, deferring improvements to when the Broccoli & Co founders decide they are ready to go for a bit more website. :)

+### Separate Config file

+Typically, what I do for this is have a config.js in source that maps environment vars (`REACT_APP_BASEURL`) to keys in the object.
+Webpack swaps these out at build time.
+Config is imported where needed.
+Because I use AWS Amplify to deploy my apps, I am able to set the env vars there for each environment.
+For running local, I use a `local.env` file.

+Config items in source files is wickity-whack.
+Config in repos is less wickity-whack but still whack.